trlinkin/ruby-style-guide/README.md

       end
     ```

-* Use empty lines between `def`s and to break up a method into logical
+* Use empty lines between `def`s to break up a method into logical
   paragraphs.

     ```Ruby